02hsk22/hsk-osu-skins/skins.md

-# HOW DO I GET THiS TO WORK BRUH
+# hsk's osu! skins
+This is where I upload all my stuff I guess